 If the radon test results are above the Canadian Guideline of 200 becquerels per cubic meter (200Bq/m3), steps to reduce the level of radon in your home should be taken.
 The higher the level, the sooner corrective measures should be taken.
 Remember that you should not rely on your neighbors’ test result as results can vary significantly from one home to the next.

 Test kits can usually be found at hardware stores.
-The Nova Scotia Lung Association is also offering long-term radon test kits at a price of $35 ($40 if you'd like them shipped) Please phone (888) 566-5864 or click here to purchase online.
+The Nova Scotia Lung Association is also offering long-term radon test kits at a price of $40.
+Please phone (888) 566-5864 or click here to purchase online.

 Reduce radon levels

 There are many ways to reduce the radon level in your home and, in most cases, these measures are simple and relatively inexpensive.
 For example: